Akshayredekar07/MongoDB/Mongodb 01.md

 5. We can store a very huge amount of data, and hence scalability is more.

 **Note:** Performance and flexibility are the biggest assets of MongoDB.

+Let' See you Again!